 Whether you need a good microphone for podcasting or just to get the most out of your Skype calls, I don’t think you’ll find a better balance of sound quality, good looks, portability, and value than the Samson Meteor Mic.
+If you’re looking to go online, you might want to consider looking at the best streaming microphone too.
 Modeled after the classic studio microphones of long ago, the Meteor Mic keeps its features simple and built-in, making the use of this product extremely intuitive and quick to set up in a way that not only works, but works perfectly.
+If you want something that’s a little smaller, try reading our iRig MIC cast review too.

 The Meteor Mic plugs in to your computer using a mini-USB to USB cable that is fairly long, and is ready to go immediately.
+Compare this microphone with our Blue Microphone Spark digital review if you’re not sure which mic is best.
 Without even needing to be set up in any kind of recording software, I plugged a pair of headphones into the jack on the microphone and could hear myself clearly right away, adjusting the sound with the volume knob to see exactly how much background noise there was, and finding the best angle and spacing to keep myself sounding just right.
+If you’re doing your interviews on the go, take a look at gadget review’s zoom h2 handy recorder instead.

 Bottom Line: The Samson Meteor Mic may not be the best choice for a nationally-syndicated radio show, and finding the right position to use it in to improve your recording quality from pretty dang good to perfect may take some time, but make no mistake: the Meteor Mic is going to fit virtually every need an amateur will need.
 For its price, finding a better-looking mic with the same level of performance is most likely impossible.
 Highly recommended.